fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    (e.g. the speed of light).
 Thus, reflections may cause errors if strong radiation exists due to imperfect absorption.

-#. *Perfect Matched Layer (PML)*.
-Perfect Matched Layer is the
+#. **Perfectly Matched Layer (PML)**.
+This is the
    second-generation boundary condition proposed in the 1990s, modeling the behavior of a hypothetical E&M wave-absorbing material.
-Unlike Mur's ABC, PML occupies some physical cells in the simulation box (the actual boundary at the true edge remains PEC.).
+Unlike Mur's ABC, PML occupies some physical cells in the simulation box (the actual boundary at the true edge remains PEC).
-   This mimics the foams on the wall of an anechoic chamber in EMC test labs.
+   This mimics the wave-absorbing foam on the wall of an anechoic chamber in EMC test labs.

    PML is a more effective absorber and is easy to use, but it has the highest computational overhead (especially in openEMS, due to suboptimal